onwongjan2002/CKA-Certification-Course-2025/Day 31 Part 1/README.md

 * `.dev`, `.example` — Reserved for documentation and sometimes local use

 Using these reserved domains helps avoid accidental DNS resolution on the public internet and is a best practice for local/dev setups.

 ---

+### **Conclusion**

+Public Key Cryptography enables secure remote access, identity verification, and encrypted communication—essentials in modern infrastructure.
+From SSH keys to TLS certificates, understanding the flow of trust and proper key management is critical for any DevOps engineer.
+This foundation sets the stage for deeper topics like **mutual TLS**, **client certificates**, and **PKI systems** in production environments.

+---